-The easiest position to read is around 100 mm from the tip of the imager engine, which is the center of the aiming.
+The easiest position to read is about 100 mm from the tip of the imager engine, which is the center of the Laser Aiming beam.

 For reading depth of field, see "Common Specification Overview".
-To configure the imager engine to only read the center of laser aiming, see "Central Reading".
+To configure the imager engine to only read the center of LED aiming, see "Central Reading".